cometh-hq/android4337/README.md

 To sign user operations, you need a Signer.
 Android4337 provides two implementations:

-- `EcdsaSigner`: Signs user operations using the provided credentials.
+- `EOASigner`: Signs user operations using the provided credentials.
 Used by default.
 - `PasskeySigner`: Signs user operations using a Passkey.

 #### Passkey Signer